A conference organized by the University of Montpellier on the cosmic formation of the elements

 An important global issue

-Most of the chemical elements we know were produced during the evolution of the cosmos, from the first moments after the Big Bang, then throughout its evolution in stars and their environments.
-This lecture offers a fascinating journey to the heart of the stars to understand the mechanisms that govern this cosmic factory.
+Most of the chemical elements we know of were produced during the evolution of the cosmos, beginning in the moments immediately following the Big Bang and continuing throughout its evolution within stars and their environments.
+This lecture offers a fascinating journey to the heart of the stars to understand the mechanisms that govern this cosmic process.

-The lecture will also address her journey as a female scientist: the motivations that led her to astrophysics and her perspective on the changing role of women in science.
-She is a source of inspiration for younger generations, both girls and boys, who wish to pursue a career in science and explore the mysteries of the universe.
+The lecture will also touch on her journey as a female scientist: the motivations that led her to astrophysics and her perspective on how the role of women in science has evolved.
+She serves as an inspiration to younger generations—both girls and boys—who wish to pursue a career in science and explore the mysteries of the universe.

 Practical information: